 The last five issues mentioned above are not always seen as acceptable reasons for the granting of asylum but the UN Refugee Agency (UNHCR) has urged that these reasons be considered.

-How does asylum work?
+How does claiming asylum work in the UK?

 When an asylum seeker applies to a country for protection from persecution in their home country, they must prove both their identity and their eligibility for refugee status by providing supporting documents, such as passport and birth certificate, and attending an initial screening and further interview with immigration and government officers.